Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Introduction

 \subsection{What is regularization and why do we need it?}

 Solving inverse problems is notoriously difficult due to \emph{ill-posedness}\footnote{Here we consider the discretized problem, but point the reader to \cite{engl1996regularization,hansen2010discrete} for discussions on the full implications of ill-posedness in continuous formulations.}, whereby data acquisition noise and computational errors can lead to large changes in the computed solution.
 For instance, if $\bfA$ is invertible, the solution $\bfA^{-1}\bfb$ is dominated by noise and is useless for all practical purposes.
-The same happens for a more general $\bfA$ and for the solution expressed as $\bfA^\dagger\bfb$, where $\bfA^\dagger$ is the generalized pseudoinverse of $\bfA$; see \cite{golub2012matrix}.
+The same happens for a more general $\bfA$ and for the solution expressed as

+where $\bfA^\dagger$ is the generalized inverse of $\bfA$; see \cite{golub2012matrix}.
 We illustrate this phenomenon for the described test problems, where a tiny amount of noise (here, $\|\bfe\|_2/\|\bfA \bfx_{\rm true}\|_2=10^{-4}$) enters the data collection process.
 Naive inverse solutions for the image deblurring and tomography test problems are displayed in the first and third frames of \cref{fig:naive}, respectively.
-It is clear that this solution is an unacceptable approximation to $\bfx_\true$ (so much that, for image deblurring, the available corrupted image $\bfb$ even looks better!).
+It is clear that these solutions are unacceptable approximations to $\bfx_\true$ (so much that, for image deblurring, the available corrupted image $\bfb$ even looks better!).

 \emph{Regularization} can be used to overcome the inherent instability of ill-posed problems in order to compute a meaningful solution.
-The basic idea of regularization is to replace problem (\ref{eq:linearmodel}) by a modified problem that incorporates other information about the solution.
+The basic idea of regularization is to replace problem \cref{eq:linearmodel} by a modified problem that incorporates other information about the solution.
 If proper regularization is applied, a regularized solution (e.g., the ones shown in the second and fourth frame of \cref{fig:naive}) should be close to the true solution.
 Regularization techniques come in many forms, and more details will be unfolded in the coming sections.
 However, for now, we consider two types of methods: variational regularization methods and iterative regularization methods.

 \emph{Variational regularization methods} for \cref{eq:linearmodel} involve solving optimization problems of the form,